Manish172003/pracdemo/README.md

-Hi Bali ,How are you ?
+Hi Manissssssssssss ,How are you ?